jrehor/kcc/README.md

 1 1 1 2 3 5 5 6 8 9
 ```

 Of course, in real life you would simply use the built-in sorting operator, which is a lot more efficient.
-What this toy example is all about is the principle of **doing more with less**, and that's what k is all about.
-It also hopes to show that reading k code is easy and fun, and gives a hint why k programmers enjoy writing it.
+What this toy example demonstrates is the principle of **doing more with less**, and that is what k is all about.

+The annotated workflow above gives a pretty good idea of what is happening inside programmer's head, but tells you very little about how fast it happens.
+For a proficient k programmer, the complete analysis of `qs` would be done in about 3-5 minutes.
+With a bit more practice, you will agree that reading k is fast, easy and fun, and why k programmers enjoy writing it so much.

+Lets recap.
+While analysing `qs` code, you have learned:

+* ctf conditional `$[c;t;f]`
+* monadic `?x distinct`
+* monadic `#x count`
+* monadic `rand x`
+* monadic `=x group`
+* monadic `,/x raze`
+* dyadic `x@y index`

+A checkpoint excercise:

+1. take another close look at the code of `qs` function.
+2. try to retrace the steps of the analysis we did above.
+3. start a new k session and reproduce the code from your memory

+It only sounds hard.
+It might take more than one attempt, but you will be amazed how fast you will get there.